BethanyG/go/README.md

 <br>
 <img align="left" width="85" height="80" src="https://github.com/exercism/website-icons/blob/main/exercises/diamond.svg">

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Pull requests are welcome.
 You forked, cloned, coded and tested and you have something good?
 Awesome! 🎉
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Use git to add, commit, and push to your repository.
 Checkout your repository on the web now.
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;You should see your commit and the invitation to submit a pull request!
+You should see your commit and the invitation to submit a pull request!

 <img src="img/mars1.png">